You are here

 Open to the public and free of charge, the Annual Merit Review and Peer Evaluation Meeting provides a great opportunity for those interested in the Energy Department’s research, development, and deployment activities in transportation to learn about the relevant programs.
 Merit reviews also serve two other valuable purposes: increasing transparency and building a vibrant research community.

 Can’t attend?
 The offices will post the presentations to their websites a few weeks after the meeting.
 In fact, presentations from past merit reviews are available on the Vehicle Technologies Office website and the Hydrogen and Fuel Cells Program website.
 About three to four months after the review, the programs also post reports with the results of the review.

 Because the reviews bring together breadth and depth of energy experts, they allow researchers in industry, academia, and government to learn about others’ projects.
 They help scientists see where their work intersects, enabling them to collaborate more effectively.
 They also facilitate the movement of technology from the government, labs, and universities into the private sector, which can bring them to market.

 Merit and peer reviews are invaluable to the government, public and industry.
 They help keep projects on the right track and drive innovation forward.
-While the Vehicle Technologies Office and Hydrogen and Fuel Cell 2014 Annual Merit Review and Peer Evaluation meeting is only this week, it will have a positive impact for the clean energy economy of tomorrow.
+While the Vehicle Technologies Office and Hydrogen and Fuel Cell 2015 Annual Merit Review and Peer Evaluation meeting is only this week, it will have a positive impact for the clean energy economy of tomorrow.
 Find out more about the projects being reviewed by following us on Twitter with the hashtags #VTOAMR and #H2AMR.